rsmp-nordic/rsmp_website/pages/charter.md

 The steering group has representatives from only public road authorities, or non-profit organizations representing road authorities.

-The steering group can have no more than seven 11 members.
+The steering group can have no more than 11 members.

 No partner can have more than one representative in the steering group.